 - Note: In some Florida record sealing cases, there will be a hearing on the petition to seal or expunge the Florida criminal history, but this is not the normal procedure for sealing a Florida criminal record.

-If you are interested in having a Tampa criminal record sealed or expunged, contact the Tampa criminal record attorneys at Anton Castro Law .
-They understand the importance of your privacy, and your desire to prevent others from viewing your criminal record.
-Call Anton Castro Law at (813) 907-9807 or request a free consultation.
+If you are interested in having a criminal record sealed or expunged, contact Anton Castro Law’s criminal record attorney.
+We understand the importance of your privacy, and your desire to prevent others from viewing your criminal record.
+Call Attorney John S. Castro at Anton Castro Law in Tampa at (813) 907-9807 or request a free consultation.